popphp/popcorn/README.md

 OVERVIEW
 --------
-Popcorn PHP Micro Framework 2 is the latest version of the Popcorn PHP Micro Framework.
-It is a REST-based micro framework.
+Popcorn PHP Micro Framework is a REST-based micro framework.
 The biggest changes planned for the new version is that it will support 5.4+ only, will be stripped down to least amount of internal dependencies as possible, will support PSR-4 and will be integrated with Composer.